silolytics/ntrip_client/README.md

 ## Description

 ROS node that will communicate with an NTRP caster to receive RTCM connections and publish them on a ROS topic.
-Also works with virtual NTRIP servers by subscribing to NMEA messages and sending them to the NTRIP server
+Also works with virtual NTRIP servers by subscribing to gpgga messages messages and sending them to the NTRIP server

+## Concept for configuration
+The Node uses the concept of lifecycles.
+This concept is used to configure the account information of the ntrip serrver and reconnect to the server if the user saves inputs. </br>
+This is done by environment variables.
+If specific environment variables are set, this values are override the values from the param file.
+The lifecycle concept allows to configure the node through services and keep a clean seperation.

 #### Important Branches
 There are two important branches that you may want to checkout: